External reference pricing: High-income countries

 European countries saw a 76% rise in pharmaceutical outpatient expenditure between 2000 and 2009.
-Furthermore, the 2008 global financial crisis added to the financial pressure, which prompted most European countries to consider health expenditures as a major target for healthcare cost reduction.
-European countries which were affected by the global financial crisis have reported restricted access to essential medicines.
+Furthermore, the 2008 financial crisis added to the financial pressure, which prompted most European countries to consider health expenditures as a major target for healthcare cost reduction.
+European countries that were affected by the 2008 financial crisis reported restricted access to essential medicines.

 ERP is one of the major mechanism used by these countries for this purpose, along others such as direct price control (i.e., fixed maximum prices), profit ceiling, internal reference pricing and free pricing.
 ERP is most commonly used by high-income countries to control the prices of patented medicines, or with other intellectual property rights such as pricing monopolies, for therapeutic agents that are state-reimbursed.
 European Union countries started building medicine prices databases since the 1990s, which led to the creation of Hungary's Common European Drug Database in 2008 and its successor Euripid since 2009, a database with standardly formatted data on drug prices and pricing regulations, fed with data from participating countries who are the only ones who can access the data in return, and is used as a shared and centralized ERP system.
 Japan is an exception, using ERP to systematically adjust local prices within a range of the ERP according to a formula.

 Drug prices are reevaluated regularly in European countries, ranging from 3 months in Greece, to 5 years in France.